dislick/m-conv/README.md

 #### `matched_ext`

 Array of file extensions that you want to execute this task on.
-Do not include a dot before the extension.
+Do not include a dot in front of the extension.

 #### `jobs`

 Array of jobs you want to execute for each file.
 The `name` of a job is going to be the name of the output directory. `out_ext` is the extension that will be added to the final output path in the template variable `{{output}}`.